wonderley/wonderley.github.io/content/blog/managing-cognitive-load.md

 twitterUrl: ''
 devUrl: ''
 footerText: ''
+description: How not to turn into a computer when you work on one all day

 ---
-How not to turn into a computer when you work on one all day

 Doing challenging technical work can starve your social and creative sides because it forces you to strive for correctness all the time.
 You have to take deliberate steps to maintain a sense of balance, well-being and humanity.

 I find joy in the abstraction, logic and ingenuity that software development entails.
 But the work can take a toll.